givingwu/wx-ble/readme.md

 2. add new callback function `onFound`

 ### 2018-4-08
-1. fixed the `timeout` method will be auto set off at `init` state `bluetoothStateHandler` function.
+1. fixed the `timeout` method will be auto trigger at `init` state `bluetoothStateHandler` function.
 2. add a fallback feature to the `start` function.

 <a name="License"></a>